MattBash17/PolygonID-test-schemas/Vocabulary/techTrend-vocab.md

 #   techTrend
-What technology trend is the user working on?
+What technology trend is the user working on

 1 - DA
 2 - DC